bbandic1/FuzzyLogic/A Prerequisite for The Oral Exam - Programming Techniques/README.md

 - **Rule Evaluation**: Applies fuzzy logic rules to determine the Degrees of Fulfillment (DOF).
 - **Defuzzification**: Uses the Method of Maximum (MOM) to make the final decision based on the highest membership value from the output functions.

+## Execution

+To determine the aggression level:
+1. Run the script.
+2. Enter the distance to the enemy (in blocks).
+3. Enter the number of troops.
+4. The script will output the aggression level.

 ## Usage

 This program can be used as a basis for developing more complex educational assessment systems using fuzzy logic.